mridhultp/UK-Road-accident_Project/README.md

 Focus on rural and single carriageway safety, using smart infrastructure and stricter controls.

 # Notes:
+I could have done the entire analysis by using Postgres and Power bi but have an another plan. hence used python.

 ^ I plan to complete the entire analysis and visualization using Python.
 I'm currently bussy with other works and expect to start this project soon by the end of the july.